 Fifty long years had passed...

-Sesshoumaru stared off towards where Jaken and Rin were chasing each other under the moonlight, then shifted towards Mount Hakurei in the distance.
+Sesshoumaru stared off towards where Jaken and Rin were chasing each other under the moonlight, then shifted his gaze towards Mount Hakurei in the distance.

-As it should rightly be, for it could not be possible, that all these years, he had been waiting for her.
+As it rightly should.
+For it was not possible, that after all these years, he was still waiting for her.